 Diuretics: Serum osmolality should be kept at 295 to 320 mOsm/kg.
 Osmotic diuretics (eg, mannitol) may be given IV to lower ICP and maintain serum osmolality.
 These drugs do not cross the blood-brain barrier.
 They pull water from brain tissue across an osmotic gradient into plasma, eventually leading to equilibrium.
 Fluid and electrolyte balance should be monitored closely while osmotic diuretics are used.
 A 3% saline solution is another potential osmotic agent to control ICP.

-Blood pressure (BP) control: Systemic antihypertensives are needed only when hypertension is severe (> 180/95 mm Hg).
+Blood pressure (BP) control: Systemic antihypertensives (eg, calcium channel blockers) are needed only when hypertension is severe (> 180/95 mm Hg).
 How much BP is reduced depends on the clinical context.
 Systemic BP needs to be high enough to maintain cerebral perfusion pressure even when ICP increases.

-Corticosteroids: Corticosteroids are effective only for tumors and sometimes abscesses of the brain when vasogenic edema (due to disruption of the blood-brain barrier) is present.
+Corticosteroids: Corticosteroids are effective only for tumors and sometimes abscesses of the brain when vasogenic edema (due to disruption of the blood-brain barrier, as may result from tumors or abscesses) is present.
 Corticosteroids are ineffective for cytotoxic edema (due to cell death and breakdown) and can increase plasma glucose, exacerbating cerebral ischemia.

 Removal of cerebrospinal fluid (CSF): When ICP is increased, CSF can be removed at periodic intervals; it is removed slowly, at a reduced rate of 1 to 2 mL/minutes to help lower ICP.